Peergos/Peergos/README.md

 2.0 Language
  - The IPFS layer is currently coded in Go
  - The server is coded to run on JVM to get portability and speed, predominantly Java
  - The web interface is mostly coded in Java and cross compiled to Javascript, with the exception of the tweetnacl and scrypt libraries, and a small amount of GUI code in JS for Vue.js.
+ - Apps are written in HTML5

 3.0 Nodes
  - There is a pki node which ensures unique usernames using a strucutre similar to certificate transparency.
 This data is mirrored on every peergos server.
 Eventually we might put this small amount of data in a blockchain for full decentralization.